-- Familiarise you with the vision and mission of our Network (e.g. through this Handbook), and - Help you make a decision about where you wish to volunteer.
+- Familiarise you with the vision and mission of the XSJN (e.g. through this Handbook), and - Help you make a decision about where you wish to volunteer.

-We will be available to discuss your concerns or complaints,
+The XSJN Coordinator is available to discuss your concerns or complaints, should they arise.